2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

 - the secret has to be created before the deployment for it to be referenced in the deployment using `secretKeyRef`.

 - __ConfigMap:__
-  - configMap, just like secret has be created in the cluster before referencing it in a deployment
+  - configMap, just like secret, has to be created in the cluster before referencing it in a deployment
   - it is referenced as `configMapKeyRef` in the deployment file

 - Types of Service in Kubernetes: <https://kubernetes.io/docs/concepts/services-networking/service/>